Abutter definition

 Abutter means one whose property abuts, is contiguous to, or joins at the border or boundary of a public right-of-way in which a Main Pipe is to be or has been installed.

-Abutter means any person whose property is located in New Hampshire and adjoins or is directly across the street or stream from the land under consideration by the local land use board.
-For purpose of receiving testimony only, and not for purposes of notification, the term “abutter” shall include any person who is able to demonstrate that his/her land will be directly affected by the proposal under consideration.
+Abutter means any person whose property is located within two hundred (200) feet, adjoins, or is directly across the street or stream from the land under consideration by the local land use board.
+For purposes of receiving testimony only, and not for purposes of notification, the term "abutter" shall include any person who is able to demonstrate that his land will be directly affected by the proposal under consideration.
+For purposes of notification and giving testimony, abutter also means a municipality and the applicable regional planning commission.